deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

         assertEquals(NUM_TRAINING_EXAMPLES,retriever.labels().size());
     }

-With many problems, you want to test multiple methods of classification to determine which works best (or use several of them in a so-called ensemble that works better than any one method alone).
+With many problems, you want to test multiple methods of classification to determine which works best (or use several of them in a so-called ensemble that performs better than any one method alone).

 ## Sentence Iterator